rodolfosantos23/yii-view-opener/README.md

-# Yii Simple View Opener - yii-view-opener
+# Yii Simple View Opener

 Use to easily open a view file of render methods in Yii and Yii 2 Framework.